piarun/maroon/docs/global-queue.md

 Notes

-- Safety model: This quorum is crash-fault tolerant; Byzantine behavior is out of scope.
+- Safety model: This quorum is crash-fault tolerant.
 - Liveness: The ring-based scheduler (see leader-election) staggers commit attempts; etcd CAS resolves races if multiple nodes attempt the same sequence number.
 - Determinism: All nodes observe the same epochs and expand intervals identically, yielding the same total order.
 See [aligned execution](./aligned-execution.md).
+- Self-Healing: nodes that fall behind can get missing indexes from `/maroon/history` and fetch missing transactions from peers.
+Or recover through bootstrapping mechanism(that we'll add somewhere in the future)
+- Etcd as arbiter: We use etcd only to CAS-commit epochs, batching many transactions per epoch— no per-tick Raft confirmations